wachunga/epic-energy/README.md

 > [!TIP]
 > If you want to make style changes, you'll have to edit `global.css`.
 The .less files are no longer used.

+## Deployment

+Just merge your changes to master — there's a GitHub action that will handle it from there.